Tire Shop Business Valuation

 Tire Shop Valuation Calculator & Exit Planning Built for Auto Service Owners

-Tire shops with commercial fleet accounts and diversified mechanical services trade at 3.5x-5.5x EBITDA.
-YourExitValue tracks the fleet account base, service mix, and brand dealer metrics buyers model.
+Tire shops with strong commercial fleet accounts and diversified service offerings trade at 2.0x-3.2x SDE and 3.5x-5.5x EBITDA.
+YourExitValue tracks the fleet revenue mix, service diversification, dealer programs, location quality, technician retention, and owner role that buyers use to price tire shop acquisitions.

 ★★★★★1,000+ Business Owners Have Joined YourExitValue.com